 The idea of traveling with your pets to Canada might make you nervous.
 But there’s really no need to worry!
 We’ve traveled across the border with our dogs many times over the years, and we’re happy to share the tricks we’ve learned.

-If you’re planning to travel to or through Ontario with a bully breed, please pay special attention to the “Breed Specific Legislation” section at the end of this post.
+If you’re planning to travel to or through Ontario with a bully breed, please pay special attention to the “Breed Specific Legislation” section of this post.

 Documents People Need To Travel Between The U.S. And Canada By Car